In The Eye Of The Storm: Real-Time Strategies For State and Local Governments to Speed Hurricane Recovery & Achieve Fiscal Resiliency

 2. Looking to Other Funding Sources

 There are many funding sources designed to help communities build resiliency after a disaster.
 Becoming familiar with all the options that may be available to your state, agency, or project type is essential to finding the best way to fund your mitigation and resiliency projects.
 In the wake of a major disaster, Congress may pass an appropriation for additional Community Development Block Grant – Disaster Recovery (CDBG-DR) funding to assist communities.
 This is a flexible funding source that can be a great aid after a presidentially-declared disaster.
 States and communities should consider lobbying their representatives to make sure that their interests are being conveyed to Congress.

 There are many strategies that state and local governments can employ before, during, and after a hurricane to optimize disaster funding, which are crucial to achieving fiscal resiliency and helping communities fully recover.
 However, just as the Disaster Recovery Reform Act puts a greater emphasis on pre-disaster mitigation, we also recommend the same for financial recovery.
 The more you can get your funding processes in order before a disaster, the quicker and more effectively you will be able to administer disaster relief funding.
 There is no substitute for being prepared.

-If you have questions, or would like to discuss this information further, please reach out to Frank Banda, Managing Partner, Public Sector.
+If you have questions, or would like to discuss this information further, please reach out to Frank Banda, Managing Partner – Government and Public Sector Advisory.
 For more insight on Disaster Preparedness and Recovery best practices, please visit CohnReznick.

 The Grantee’s Armor Against Losing Disaster Recovery Grant Dollars